 Range of rates depends on timing and market.

-Minimum of 5 to 20 airport advertisements, depending on the airport medium, timing and market.
+Minimum of 5 to 20 airport advertisements, depending on the airport medium, timing, duration and market.

 Government and nonprofit organizations are eligible for a discount on airport ad displays.

 Check out which airports have the highest number of business travelers:

 |Estimated Business Travel - Top 20 Markets|